Adelmu21/FutureValueCalcApp/README.md

 ## Setup
 after downloading all files in the repo (Visual Studio was used to build and run the Web App)
-- then start TravelExpertsWorshop2.sln file
+- then start FutureValueApp.sln file
-- set TravelExpertsData library as Startup project
-- go to Project Manager Console and make sure the default project is set to TravelExpertsData
-- cope and paste this scaffold in PM console Scaffold-DbContext -Connection "Data Source=localhost\sqlexpress;Initial Catalog=TravelExperts;Integrated Security=True;Encrypt=False" -Provider Microsoft.EntityFrameworkCore.SqlServer -Context TravelExpertsContext -OutputDir "look up where the TravelExpertsData folder is, right click and copy as path to paste here" -DataAnnotations
-- now after it says complete make sure to set the TravelExperts project back as start up project
-- Run the program and you should be able to navigate trough the page
+- Run the program and you should be able to use the functions on the page

 ## Thank you for reading